stangelid/stangelid.github.io/index.md

 My research focuses on neural models for document representation with applications on sentiment analysis, summarization and information retrieval.

 Before my PhD, I obtained a MSc in Artificial Intelligence with distinction from the University of Edinburgh.
 My MSc Thesis was supervised by Prof. [Victor Lavrenko](http://homepages.inf.ed.ac.uk/vlavrenk/).
-I acquired my undergraduate degree on [Informatics and Telecommunucations](http://www.di.uoa.gr/eng) from the [National and Kapodestrian University of Athens](http://en.uoa.gr/).
+I received my undergraduate degree on [Informatics and Telecommunucations](http://www.di.uoa.gr/eng) from the [National and Kapodistrian University of Athens](http://en.uoa.gr/).

 <hr>